Tags

 one

-If no name is provided for the cycle group, then it is assumed that multiple Calls with the same parameters are a group.
+If no name is provided for the cycle group, then it is assumed that multiple calls with the same parameters are one group.

-If you want to have full control over the cycle groups, you can optionally specify The name of the group.
+If you want to have full control over cycle groups, you can optionally specify the group name.
 This can even be a variable.

 {% cycle 'group 1': 'one', 'two', 'three' %}